-Our Neurointervention team is comprised of specialists in interventional neurology, neurosurgery and neurointerventional radiology.
-We treat patients with:
+Our Neurointervention team is comprised of specialists in neurosurgery, interventional neurology and neurointerventional radiology.

-Neurointervention may not be suitable for every patient with these issues.
+Neurointervention may not be suitable for every patient with these conditions.

 Neurointervention procedures use a small nick in the skin, rather than more invasive surgery procedures that involve opening the skull or exposing the spinal column.

 Through those tiny incisions, a catheter is inserted through blood vessels to problem areas in the brain or spine.
 Using imaging technology sent via catheter, neurointervention specialists can see and treat brain and spine issues, either with medical devices or medication.

 People who have neurointervention procedures can expect shorter recovery time, fewer complications and less pain than what typically follows more invasive open surgery.

 During a patient’s initial appointment, their medical history and risk factors will be evaluated.
 A neurointervention specialist will work with the patient to create an individualized treatment plan to help ensure the best possible outcome.

 People seeing a neurointervention specialist for the first time must have a referral.
 Your primary care physician or medical provider will send that referral to our office.
 Our staff will contact you to schedule your first appointment.

 Society of Vascular and Interventional Neurology

 Society of NeuroInterventional Surgery